 The objective of every inbound marketing program is to generate leads and build a consistent sales pipeline.
-It would be ideal if every lead that was generated was highly qualified and highly motivated.
+It would be ideal if every generated lead was highly qualified and highly motivated.
 That’s what the sales team is craving, right?
 If that was the case, then it would make sense that every lead should be handed off to the sales team right away.
 Unfortunately, the real world is not that straightforward.

 The last thing that marketing wants to do is overwhelm the sales team with too many unqualified leads.
 When that happens, salespeople get frustrated and their follow up becomes inconsistent.
 The next thing you know, even the good leads are falling through the cracks.
 To avoid this, bring the sales and marketing teams to the table to align expectations and establish rules of engagement.
-The objective of this meeting of the minds is to eliminate the guesswork and future fingerpointing.
+The objective of this meeting of the minds is to eliminate the guesswork and future finger-pointing.
 Everyone should have a clear understanding of the following:

-- What is the criteria and process for a Marketing Qualified Lead (MQL)?
+What is the criteria and process for a Marketing Qualified Lead (MQL)?

-- What is the criteria and process for a Sales Qualified Lead (SQL)?
+What is the criteria and process for a Sales Qualified Lead (SQL)?

-- What will be done with “Not Ready” leads and “Not Sure” leads?
+What will be done with “Not Ready” leads and “Not Sure” leads?

-- Will some of them be handed off to Sales?
+Will some of them be handed off to Sales?
+If so, which ones?’

-- How and when will the hand-off occur?
+How and when will the hand-off occur?

-- What should the salesperson do with them once they are handed off?
+What should the salesperson do with them once they are handed off?

-- What if the sales person determines the lead isn’t qualified, then what happens?
+What if the sales person determines the lead isn’t qualified, then what happens?

 The lead definitions, lead criteria and lead hand-off process should be unique to your organization.
 However, there are four scenarios where the lead should always be handed off to Sales.

-1. When the prospect requests a sales consultation.
+1. When the Prospect Requests a Sales Consultation

-Every website and blog should have a CTA that offers the prospect an opportunity to schedule a consultation call with Sales.
+Every website and blog should have a call-to-action (CTA) that offers the prospect an opportunity to schedule a consultation call with Sales.
 If the prospect requests it, then make sure there’s a process in place for someone in sales to speak with them as quickly as possible.
 Don’t let it sit around for a day or two while Marketing and Sales debates if it’s worthy or not or who should do the follow-up.

-2. When the criteria for an SQL is met.
+2. When The Criteria For an SQL is Met

 You don’t want to be in a position where every lead is critiqued before it’s acted on.
 Trust the decisions you made as a team and follow the process.
 Part of the process, however, should include a feedback mechanism.
 So if too many unqualified leads are slipping through, Sales and Marketing can go back to the table and make the necessary adjustments.

-Many organizations are using Marketing Automation tools that assign a score to a lead.
+Many organizations are using marketing automation tools that assign a score to a lead.
 Leads are assigned points for various behaviors, activities and characteristics.
 For example, a lead that visits your website may get 10 points.
 A lead that downloads a whitepaper by get 50 points.
 And a lead that has “Vice President” in their title may get 100 points.
 When the points are added together and a lead meets a predetermined threshold, it’s deemed “sales worthy."